kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 blocks contains essential statements that need to be run.
 If an exception is raised within the DELETE block, then program control is passed back to its outer code block, and processing continues.
 In this case, both essential statements will always be executed, even if exceptions are raised.

-CHAPTER 9  EXCEPTIONS
-206
-9-8.
-Associating Error Numbers with Exceptions That Have No Name **Problem**
+## 9-8.
+Associating Error Numbers with Exceptions That Have No Name
+**Problem**
 You want to associate an error number to those errors that do not have predefined names.
 **Solution**